 Wing Chun is a martial art and in essence, a combat system.
 Most martial arts involve some form of physical contact.
 For example, in Wing Chun, the training distance range is close and the main contact point, at the beginner’s level, is on the forearms.
 Over time, the muscle fibers and bones will strengthen and can withstand more endurance and impact.
 However, there is a process involved.
 It takes time to condition our natural weapons.
 If you do not like some form of physical contact or conditioning, we recommend that you evaluate whether training Wing Chun is suitable for you.

 Most forms of martial arts require some level of fitness in order to be proficient.
 At our school, we do occasionally warm up with physical exercises to build up our stamina and endurance.
 Students get an idea of the fitness levels required during the initial classes.
 If you are a little unfit, then you are there to train to become more fit.
 Martial arts is an excellent way to help you achieve this.
 The level of fitness required during the class is to help keep the students at an optimal level.
 A more important question is, what level of fitness do you want to achieve and how much are you willing to put into it?

 If you are unsure about whether you are in the right condition to train martial arts, we recommend that you seek professional medical advice.

 Prior to becoming a full member, where the school uniform is necessary, general gym wear is suitable.
 For example, a t-shirt, jogging pants and trainers.
-Training in bear feet or socks is not allowed.
+Training in bare feet or socks is not allowed.

 Not all Wing Chun is the same or is taught in the same way.
 Our policy is that no matter how long you have done Wing Chun before, you must start from the beginning.
 The philosophy of “emptying your cup” cannot be emphasised anymore here.
 However, because you have done Wing Chun before and with your familiarity, your progress is likely to be faster.